scottyschup/ruby-curriculum/bonus/metaprogramming.md

 used).
 If something seems like magical syntax and you wonder where it came from, you might be looking at a macro.

-Bear in mind that these methods are very powerful, and will happily overwrite any methods in the Class, even if they already exist.

 ## `method_missing`

 When a method is called on an object, Ruby first looks for an existing method with that name.
 If no such method exists, then it calls the `Object#method_missing` method.
 It passes the method name (as a